St Mary and St Peter's Church, Harlaxton

 The church is within the Harlaxton conservation area.
-It is in the ecclesiastical parish of Harlaxton, and is part of the Harlaxton Group of Parishes in the Deanery of Loveden and the Diocese of Lincoln.
+It is in the ecclesiastical parish of Harlaxton and is part of the Harlaxton Group of Parishes in the Deanery of Loveden and the Diocese of Lincoln.
 Other churches in the same group are St Andrew’s, Denton; All Saints’, Stroxton; St James’, Woolsthorpe; and St Catherine's, Wyville.

 History

-St Mary and St Peter's parish register dates from 1558, and includes that of Wyville with Hungerton up to 1813.
+St Mary and St Peter's parish register dates from 1558 and includes that of Wyville with Hungerton up to 1813.

 No church or priest for Harlaxton is mentioned in the 1086 Domesday Book.
-According to English Heritage, between 1174 and 1185 land at Harlaxton to build a church was provided by William the Conqueror’s grand daughter Matilda.
+According to English Heritage, between 1174 and 1185 land at Harlaxton to build a church was provided by William the Conqueror’s granddaughter Matilda.
 By 1535 Harlaxton held one of the nine chantries within the deanery of Grantham.
 The present church structure dates, in parts, from the late 12th century, with later additions and alterations in the 13th, 14th and 15th centuries.
 The church spire was restored in 1885, and the interior in 1856-58 at which time the south porch was rebuilt.
 The interior was again restored in 1890-91 by John Oldrid Scott at a cost of £1,200—Pevsner believes this later Scott work "grossly over-restored".
 Cox gives a further restoration date of 1898.
 Before the 1856 restoration an "elegant" Gothic carved oak rood screen between the chancel and nave was noted.
 In 1925 a new steel bell frame was added by Loughborough Bellfoundry to the tower belfry stage, with its five 5 bells retuned and rehung.
-St Mary and St Peter's bells today number six, provided by bellfounders: Nottingham Foundry (c.1500), Henry Oldfield (c.1620), Hugh Watts (1635), two by Robert Taylor (1820), and John Taylor & Co (1946).
-A hung sanctus bell (.c.1699), acts as a 'call to prayer' and is not part of the peal.
+St Mary and St Peter's bells today number six, provided by bellfounders: Nottingham Foundry (c.1500), Henry Oldfield (c.
+1620), Hugh Watts (1635), two by Robert Taylor (1820), and John Taylor & Co (1946).
+A hung sanctus bell (c.
+1699), acts as a 'call to prayer' and is not part of the peal.
 At some point, and by a person unknown, one and a half acres of land (called a 'close'), was endowed to the rector for the ringing of the sanctus bell at 4am and 8pm each day.
 This land became known as 'Day Bell Close'.